Dyaland/DatabaseViewer/README.md

 # Database Viewer
-Run with python versions 3 and up
+Run with python versions 3+

 ## Description
-Graphical dql database ui that handles reading, writing, editing, deletion of data fields.
+Graphical sqlite database ui that handles db-files; reading, writing, editing and deletion of data.
 Supports simultaneous display of search results from multiple tables at once.

 ## Dummy data
-Run sql_functions.py as a script in order to create two example db-files in the local folder.
+Run sql_functions.py as a script in order to create two db-files.

 ## Screenshot
 ![Search view](imgs/search_view.png)